 The following rules and regulations are in effect at all times and are intended to promote order and ease of movement for pedestrians and vehicles and to safeguard people and RIT property.
 All drivers on the RIT campus must be aware of these regulations.
 Failure to know these rules and regulations is not an excuse for violation.
+First citations of the academic year do not get reduced to warnings.
 RIT parking and traffic regulations may be revised at any time.

 Parking is not allowed in any place that is not specifically striped or signed for parking.